-Millions of dollars worth of crypto has been lost to hackers.
+Millions of dollars worth of crypto have been lost to hackers.
 It can be a nightmare for the people going through it.
 And so the quote — prevention is better than cure — starts making all the more sense here.
 Needless to say, investors need to store their cryptocurrencies safely.
-But like many other things in life, it’s easier said than done.
+But, like many other things in life, it’s easier said than done.

 For most, buying cryptocurrency is easy, while holding it is difficult as it demands the right skill and knowledge.
 In this blog post, we’ll try and simplify this – for the benefit of everyone holding crypto.

 How to Protect Cryptocurrency From Hackers in 2022

 1. Use a cold/hardware wallet